Two more die as Israel-Palestinian unrest simmers, political faultlines widen | Law-Order

 Lucy Dee, 48, succumbed to her wounds, Jerusalem's Hadassah Hospital said in a statement.
 Her daughters Maia and Rina Dee, 20 and 15, were killed on Friday when their car was shot at by a suspected Palestinian gunman.
 Israeli forces are still trying to track the assailant down.

 In a separate part of the West Bank, thousands of Israelis, including government ministers, marched towards Evyatar waving Israeli flags and chanting religious slogans and songs as a Palestinian counter-protest was held nearby.
+The Palestinian Red Crescent said 191 Palestinians were injured by Israeli security forces.
 "Now they understand why I have been pushing for the establishment of a national guard," far-right security chief Itamar Ben-Gvir said at the demonstration.

 Ben-Gvir, a hardline Jewish settler, joined Netanyahu's coalition with an expanded law-and-order portfolio including a beefed-up national guard for use mainly in crime- and rioting-hit Arab communities.
 Netanyahu agreed to bring Ben-Gvir's initiative for cabinet approval after the security chief backed Netanyahu's pause of the judicial overhaul proposal, which has triggered nationwide street protests.